-Schools also are encouraged to continue to use the COVID-19 Daily Case Incidence Rate Maps and follow the guidance outlined in the COVID-19 Mode of Instruction Metrics for K-12 Education to determine if in-person schooling is appropriate for their communities.
+Schools also are encouraged to continue to use the COVID-19 Daily Case Incidence Rate Maps to determine if in-person schooling is appropriate for their communities.
 Regardless of the mode of instruction selected, schools are required to offer a fully virtual option for any student who requests it (EO 2020-1041).
 Resources for designing quality virtual instruction can be found on the KDE's COVID-19 Guidance 2.0 webpage.